andersjohansson/makehandouts/README.md

 (note that the file extension is NOT included).
 Of course, substitute your *actual* file name in place of "xxx".
-The 'makehandouts' command always creates 4 new PDF files, in the following formats:
+The 'makehandouts' command by default creates one new PDF files, in the following formats:

--   xxx-handout.pdf is a viewable version of your slides, without pauses and overlays.
+-   xxx-handout.pdf, a viewable version of your slides, without pauses and overlays.

+With options (-2, -3, -4, or, -6) to the script (or by doing `make -f /tmp/makefile Xup`) you can optionally create:

--   xxx-handout2up.pdf is a printable version of the slides, showing two slides per page.
+-   xxx-handout2up.pdf, a printable version of the slides, showing two slides per page.
--   xxx-handout3up.pdf is	is a printable version of the slides, showing 3 slides per page.
+-   xxx-handout3up.pdf, a printable version of the slides, showing 3 slides per page.
--   xxx-handout4up.pdf is a printable version of the slides, rotated 90 degrees to landscape mode, showing four slides per page.
+-   xxx-handout4up.pdf, a printable version of the slides, rotated 90 degrees to landscape mode, showing four slides per page.
--   xxx-handout6up.pdf is	is a printable version of the slides, showing 6 slides per page.
+-   xxx-handout6up.pdf, a printable version of the slides, showing 6 slides per page.

-## 2.b Compressing files
+## Optionally compressing files
-To generate files with compressed images add a second argument stating the quality setting to pass to ghostscript (which needs to be installed).
+To generate files with compressed images add the option "-c" with the quality setting to pass to ghostscript (which needs to be installed).
 This is reasonably one of  `screen` (72 dpi images), `ebook` (150 dpi), `printer` (300 dpi) or `prepress` (high quality, color preserving, 300 dpi imgs).
 For example:

-    makehandouts xxx ebook
+    makehandouts -c ebook FILENAME

-**NOTE:** To print the handouts, choose your desired format and view the corresponding PDF file using Abode's "acroread" (that tool fits everything automatically to the page, and other tools are not so good at doing such).
-Then print your slides using the print tool from within acroread.
+## Using latexmk
+Just use the option "-m" to use `latexmk -pdf` instead of two invocations of `pdflatex`.

+## Using all options!
+I usually use:

+    makehandouts -6mc screen FILENAME

+To get FILENAME-handout.pdf and FILENAME-handout6up.pdf, generated with latexmk and compressed to `screen` (72 dpi).